 Child Life Donations

-The Child Life Program at UC San Diego Health is exceptionally grateful for the kind donations we receive from generous donors, which help us run our program and make hospital experiences a little easier for kids and families.
-If you are interested in supporting our program by donating toys or other items, you can take a look at our
+We are very grateful for the kind donations we receive for the Child Life Program from generous donors, which help us run the program and make hospital experiences a little easier for kids and families.
+If you are interested in supporting our program by donating toys or other items, take a look at our

 general wish list and our